Employing migrant workers in Northern Ireland

-The UK National Recognition Information Centre (UK NARIC)
+The UK European Network of Information Centre (UK ENIC)

-UK NARIC is responsible for providing information and advice on vocational, academic and professional skills qualifications worldwide.
+UK ENIC (formerly UK NARIC) is responsible for providing information and advice on vocational, academic and professional skills qualifications worldwide.

 Managed on behalf of the UK Government, it is provided to help people who are looking for a job or wish to undertake further study.

-The Equality Commission provides practical advice on how employers can manage the equality implications of employing and managing staff.
+The Equality Commission provides practical advice to employer and service providers on how they can manage the equality implications of employing and managing staff.